 Establishing Character Moment: For Spider it isn't blowing up the bar, or smashing his way into The Word's offices to demand Royce give him work, or using violence on anyone who gets in his way.
 It's sitting on the roof of a city block, typing his article on the savage police response to the Transient Riots, forcing the truth into the faces of the people who normally turn their eyes from it and making a difference to the world.

 Even Evil Has Standards: Shortly before the election where The Beast and The Smiler are the biggest candidates, Spider has an interview with The Beast.
 He explains his standards: If 51% of the people have food on their table at the end of the day and 49% do not, he's succeeded at his job.
 After the interview Spider muses, "Turns out The Beast has some morals after all."
 The Smiler doesn't.

 Despite the considerably loosened social and sexual mores of this future, where sometimes it seems anything goes... pedophilia is still beyond the pale.
-Spider uses the revelation of someone's association with a NAMBLA Expy organization (a real-life pedophilia advocacy group, yes seriously) and all that it connotes to destroy the person's reputation and drive him to suicide.
+Spider uses the revelation of someone's association with a NAMBLA Expy organization and all that it connotes to destroy the person's reputation and drive him to suicide.

 Eviler than Thou: the Beast and the Smiler.
-The Beast is evil, but only because he is too lazy, venal and cynical to make the slightest effort to be good.
+The Beast is evil, but only because his incredibly cynical outlook on life makes him that way.
 The Smiler is actually trying to be as horrible as he can possibly be.